espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-terminology.rst

   * - Mesh Private Beacon Client model
     - The model is used to support the functionality of a node that can configure the Mesh Private beacons functionality of another node.
     - The Mesh Private Beacon Client model is a root model and a main model that does not extend any other models.
 The Mesh Private Beacon Client model may operate on states defined by the Mesh Private Beacon Server model using Mesh Private Beacon messages.
-  * - On-Demend Private Proxy Server model
+  * - On-Demand Private Proxy Server model
     - The model is used to support the configuration of the advertising with Private Network Identity type functionality of a node.
     - The On-Demand Private Proxy Server model is a main model that extends the Mesh Private Beacon Server model and corresponds with the Solicitation PDU RPL Configuration Server model.
-  * - On-Demend Private Proxy Client model
+  * - On-Demand Private Proxy Client model
     - The model is used to support the functionality of a node that can configure the advertising with Private Network Identity type functionality of another node.
     - The On-Demand Private Proxy Client model is a root model and a main model that does not extend any other models.
 The On-Demand Private Proxy Client model may operate on states defined by the On-Demand Private Proxy Server model using On-Demand Private Proxy messages.
   * - SAR Configuration Server model